 Entrance fee to Shanghai’s Oriental Pearl TV Tower: Tickets vary depending on which floors you want to visit.
 220 CNY for all floors including Shanghai Municipal History Museum, 160 CNY for floors 1 and 2, and the museum, or 35 CNY for only the museum.

-Always packed with shoppers, both tourists and locals, Nanjing Road is Shanghai’s shopping Mecca.
+I know I’ve already suggested shopping was one of the top things to do in Shanghai, but Nanjing Road deserves a place on it own.
+Always packed with shoppers, both tourists and locals, it is Shanghai’s shopping Mecca.
 Here you will find the best brands and flashy shopping malls, exclusive restaurants, fast-foods, as well as delicious smaller eateries in the back streets.

 Nanjing Road is more than 5 km long, but thankfully there are metro stations in different parts of it so depending on where you want to go, you pick your metro line.